Trump Receives Flak For Tweeting About Terminating NAFTA While Texas Suffers From Wrath Of Hurricane Harvey

 — Brian Klaas (@brianklaas) August 27, 2017

 Aside from issuing a threat to scrap NAFTA, Trump also had the time to remind everyone of his wall, another one of his controversial campaign promises.
-As reported by Inquisitr, Trump insisted through Twitter that Mexico will pay for the wall “through reimbursement/other.”
+As reported by the Inquisitr, Trump insisted through Twitter that Mexico will pay for the wall “through reimbursement/other.”
 He also said that the wall is necessary because Mexico is “one of the highest crime nations in the world.”

 Trump rescinded Obama's proposed flood risk rules weeks before Hurricane Harvey hit https://t.co/tRVreMeisk pic.twitter.com/jAqnvSsi8l